Oblivious points on translation surfaces: Background

 \subsection{Semi-Translation Surfaces}

-Similar to translation surfaces, \textit{semi-translation surfaces} are defined as collections of polygons in the plane with sides identified by translations and reflections ($z\mapsto \pm z + c$) up to cut--and--paste.
+Similar to translation surfaces, \textit{semi-translation surfaces}, also known as half-translation surfaces, are defined as collections of polygons in the plane with sides identified by translations and $180\deg$-rotations ($z\mapsto \pm z + c$) up to cut--and--paste.
 All cone points on a semi-translation surface have cone angles which are integer multiples of $\pi$.

 The strata for semi-translation surfaces are defined similarly to those for translation surfaces.
 For a semi-translation surface $X$ with cone angles $\alpha_i$, define $l_i=\frac{\alpha_i-2\pi}{\pi}$ and say that $X$ is in $\mathcal{Q}(l_1, l_2, \ldots, l_n)$.